 Location-based salaries: How companies factor in geography

 Companies use location-based salaries to keep pay equitable.
-Employees in the same position receive similar take-home pay (their pay after expenses) because their salary accounts for local tax rates and the cost of living.
+Employees in the same position receive similar take-home pay because their salary accounts for local tax rates and cost of living.

 The model also empowers companies to set competitive wages without paying the highest rates across all markets.
 Businesses pay employees an attractive rate, but not higher than it needs to be to draw in top talent.

 Determining location-based salaries is a complex process.
 Businesses must develop unique formulas that account for not only local expenses and market rates but also employees’ skills and experience.